Oral Surgery Postoperative Instructions

 - You have a reaction to any of the prescribed medications.

-It is our desire that your recovery be as smooth and pleasant as possible.
+It is our desire that your recovery is as smooth and pleasant as possible.
 If you have any questions about your progress or any symptoms you are experiencing, please call our office at (301) 652-8555 or (202) 466-7555.
 After office hours, you may call our 24-hour answering service and our doctor will contact you as soon as possible.